prathmesh101/a-show-for-a-change/README.md

 * Contact Sivak for access to AWS access if necessary

-# Instructions to start server
+# Instructions to start front-end server

 First time, run these commands:
 * npm install